 Here are five different ways businesses can address the difficulties brought about by the apocalyptic chargeback environment.

 Buyers are inclined toward credit card payments for a lot of reasons.
-For the most part, credit card companies offer their customers many forms of protections that can prove to be useful when they enter into a dispute with a business.
+For the most part, credit card companies offer their customers many forms of protection that can prove to be useful when they enter into a dispute with a business.

 While most businesses that accept credit card payments don’t have the power and protection to stay protected against chargebacks, the pandemic-driven increment in chargebacks gives specific businesses the motivation to think about alternative payment techniques, such as automated clearing house (ACH), wire transfers, and even Bitcoins.
 These methods may be particularly fitting for more prominent exchanges just as payments for non-refundable items and services to be delivered in the future.